slatedocs/slate/source/index.html.md

 This is more complex for the client, but is necessary to make sure the data model can change to accommodate various future server architectures without requiring specification changes.
 As an example, if the BIOS version is at /rest/v1/Systems/1, and a client assumed it is always there, the client would then break when the interface is implemented on a different type of architecture with many compute nodes, each with its own BIOS version.

 <aside class="warning">
 A select few URIs are documented to be stable starting points.
 Your client code should not assume anything about the URIs that you find in the data model.
 You must treat them as opaque strings or your client will not interoperate with other implementations of the RESTful API.
+The supported stable URIs are:

+* /redfish/v1/
+* /redfish/v1/systems/
+* /redfish/v1/chassis/
+* /redfish/v1/managers/

 </aside>

-## Common Use Cases

-### Iterating Collections
+## Iterating Collections

 Many operations will require you to locate the resource you wish to use.
 Most of these resources are members of "collections" (arrays of similar items).
 The method to find collections members is consistent for compute nodes, chassis, management processors, and many other resources in the data model.

 > GET https://{iLO}/redfish/v1/systems/

 ```json
 {
     "@odata.id": "/redfish/v1/systems/",